Ceefax

-To receive a desired page of text on a teletext-capable receiver, the user would enter a three-digit page number on the device.
-Once the page number was entered, the selected page would display on the user's screen upon its actual transmission, which would have required a wait of several seconds.
-There were many pages to choose from and they could be displayed either on a black background or superimposed over the broadcast programme picture.
-This latter feature made it technically possible for the first time for British broadcasters to transmit subtitles which could be turned on or off by the viewer, rather than as part of the broadcast image.
+To receive a desired page of text on a teletext-capable receiver, the user entered a three-digit page number on the device.
+The selected page was displayed on the user's screen as it was transmitted, requiring a wait of several seconds.
+There were many pages to choose from, and they could be displayed either on a black background or superimposed over the broadcast programme picture.
+This latter feature made it technically possible for the first time for British broadcasters to transmit subtitles that could be turned on or off by the viewer, rather than as part of the broadcast image.

 History

 Early electro-mechanical system

-During the late 1960s, engineers Geoff Larkby and Barry Pyatt, at the Designs Department (Television Group) of the BBC, worked on an experimental analogue text transmission system.
+During the late 1960s, engineers Geoff Larkby and Barry Pyatt at the Designs Department (Television Group) of the BBC worked on an experimental analogue text transmission system.
 Its object was to transmit a printable page of text during the nocturnal "close-down" period of normal television transmission.
 Sir Hugh Carleton Greene, then Director General of the BBC, was interested in making farming and stock-market prices available as hard copy via the dormant TV transmitters.
 The remit received by BBC Designs Department was "the equivalent of one page of The Times newspaper to be transmitted during shut-down".

-Their system employed a modified, Alexander Muirhead designed, rotating drum, facsimile transmitter, and Larkby & Pyatt's own, unique, design of hard-copy printer.
+Their system employed a modified rotating-drum facsimile transmitter designed by Alexander Muirhead, and Larkby & Pyatt's own, unique, design of hard-copy printer.
 This printer used pressure-sensitive "till-roll" paper passing over a drum with a raised helix of steel wire.

 The drum was synchronised with the transmission drum by means of the "Start of Page", and "Start of Line" information inherent in the Muirhead system.
 Printing was effected by a hardened steel blade driven by, initially, a loudspeaker-type moving coil, then by a printed-circuit coil, and finally by a special ceramic piezo element manufactured by Brush-Clevite.
 The combination of rotating helix and oscillating moving blade, with the till-roll paper moving linearly between them, enabled a raster to be drawn on the paper.